maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 > **Final Module Checkpoint**: Before proceeding to the next module, ensure:
 >
 > - Your Ignite cluster is running (all three containers in "running" state)
-> - The connection test completes successfully
+> - The connection example completes successfully
 > - You can compile the project without errors
 > - You understand the basic client-server architecture of Ignite 3